On This Page

 I graduated from a nursing program in Ontario.
 Do I have to write the jurisprudence examination?

 Yes.
-All applicants for registration with the College, including those educated in Ontario, elsewhere in Canada and in other countries are required to pass the jurisprudence examination.
+All applicants for registration with CNO, including those educated in Ontario, elsewhere in Canada or in other countries are required to pass the jurisprudence examination.

 Can nursing students in their third year of their program write the jurisprudence exam?